Name: Thomas Alva Edison

 - One of the first inventors to apply the principles of mass production and large teamwork to the process of invention.

-- The fourth most prolific inventor in history, holding 1,093 US patents in his name including a stock ticker, a mechanical vote recorder, a battery for an electric car, electrical power, recorded music, and motion pictures.
+- The fourth most prolific inventor in history, holding 1,093 US patents including a stock ticker, vote recorder, electric car battery, electrical power, recorded music, and motion pictures.

 - Edison originated the concept and implementation of electric-power generation and distribution to homes, businesses, and factories.